An Overview of the Different Types of Theft in Missouri

 Did you know property crime occurs every 4.1 seconds in the United States?
 With numbers like these, understanding the difference between theft, robbery, and burglary is crucial in combating these criminal activities effectively—especially in Missouri.

 Theft, burglary, and robbery are all forms of property crime.
 However, they differ in the way they are defined in criminal law.
 Let’s explore the details of each offense and how they differ.

 The words theft, burglary, and robbery are often used interchangeably.
 But in Missouri, these are three different crimes that each carry serious consequences.
 Here’s a look at the differences between theft vs. burglary vs. robbery:

 Theft is referred to as stealing in the state of Missouri.
 According to the state law, a person commits this crime when he takes property or services without consent and with the intention of keeping them from the owner.

-This crime can be charged as a misdemeanor or felony depending on the type and value of the property or services that were stolen.
+This crime can be charged as a misdemeanor or felony, depending on the type and value of the stolen property or services.